Batman1259/anti-blacklist/README.md

 # Guide

+# YOU CAN FIND THE LUA IN THE "RELEASES TAB"

 ### Step 1: Rename the Lua Script
 Rename the Lua script you want to unblacklist to a simple name, e.g., `123.lua`.

 ### Step 2: Modify "funny.lua"
-1. Open `funny.lua` in a text editor.
+1. Open our lua in a text editor.
 2. Locate the `lua_name` variable and set it to the name of your script, e.g.,

     ```lua